-If a student wishes to bring a snack for their birthday or if a snack is being brought to school for other reasons, the snack needs to be a healthy snack.
+If a student wishes to bring a snack for his or her birthday or if a snack is being brought to school for other reasons, the snack needs to be a healthy snack.
 Snacks must be pre-packaged with ingredients listed.
-NO homemade treats.
-If special utensils or paper products are needed, please send those to school - no knives.
-Teachers do have access to a refrigerator if needed.
-We appreciate your assistance in providing a healthy snack that contains NO PEANUTS OR NUTS OR MANUFACURED IN A FACTORY THAT HANDLES PEANUTS/NUTS.
+NO homemade treats, sheet cakes, or large cookies.
+We appreciate your assistance in providing a healthy snack that contains NO PEANUTS OR NUTS OR HAS NOT BEEN MANUFACURED IN A FACTORY THAT HANDLES PEANUTS/NUTS.
 Please consult with the classroom teacher to see if there are other allergies that need to be addressed or if you have any questions regarding a snack you plan to send with your child.
 If your child is bringing in a birthday treat, please alert the child's teacher prior to sending the treat.